AdamWongCH/analytics-thinking/13-Experimentation & Causal Thinking (Extension)/lab/README.md

 This module uses a **single integrated case study** to demonstrate different levels of causal reasoning.

+---

+## Objective

+Evaluate whether an intervention made a difference under different conditions.

+---

+## Scenario

+A university implemented an intervention to improve student engagement.

+Your task is to determine:

+> **Did the intervention actually work?**

+---

+## Structure

 The lab progresses through three stages:

 ### Part 1: A/B Testing (Core)